AIMS – Assurance and Improvement in Medication Safety FAQs

-A Response Team of pharmacy professionals and patient safety experts will assist the College in analyzing the de-identified data and develop recommendations to the College on strategies for continuous quality improvement and reducing the risk of patient harm associated with medication incidents.
+A Response Team of pharmacy professionals and patient safety experts will assist the College in analyzing the aggregate, de-identified data and develop recommendations on strategies for continuous quality improvement to reduce the risk of patient harm associated with medication incidents.
 The members of the Response Team are: Dr. Corey Lester (Research Assistant Professor at the University of Michigan), Dr. Nancy Waite (Associate Director at the University of Waterloo), Dr. Lisa Dolovich (Professor, Leslie Dan Faculty of Pharmacy, University of Toronto and Professorship in Pharmacy Practice, Ontario College of Pharmacists), Shelita Dattani (Director, Practice Development and Knowledge Translation, Canadian Pharmacists Association), Alison Bodnar (CEO of the Pharmacy Association of Nova Scotia), Dr. James Barker (Professor and the Herbert S. Lamb Chair in Business Education at the Rowe School of Business, Dalhousie University and Team Lead at SafetyNET-Rx), Deb Saltmarche (Senior Director Professional Affairs, Shoppers Drug Mart), Mark Naunton (Head of Pharmacy, Faculty of Health, University of Canberra, Australia).

 The data will be made available directly to pharmacies and health-system stakeholders and will be shared publicly, along with improvement recommendations, on the College’s website on a quarterly basis.
 The analysis and sharing of this information will be key in providing helpful, actionable insights to pharmacy professionals and other healthcare stakeholders to reduce medication errors and improve patient safety.